Holstebro Municipality

 The main town and the site of its municipal council is the town of Holstebro.

 On 1 January 2007 Holstebro municipality was, due to Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Ulfborg-Vemb and Vinderup municipalities to form the new Holstebro municipality.

+Holstebro is also known for its infamous architecture style, and its architecture’s correlation to World War 2.

 Locations

 The town of Holstebro

 The town of Holstebro, has a population of 34,241 (2011).
 It is situated on both sides of Storåen ("The Large Creek").
 Holstebro is a member of the Douzelage twinning ring of towns.

 Politics

 Municipal council

 Holstebro's municipal council consists of 27 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.